George A. Eddy: Background

 George A. Eddy was born in New Jersey on June 15, 1907.
-From 1921 to 1924 he attended Phillips Academy in Andover, MA, and he received his BA from Yale University in 1928.
+From 1921 to 1924, he attended Phillips Academy in Andover, MA, and received his BA from Yale University in 1928.
 (He was elected to Phi Beta Kappa there).
 He studied at Harvard University from 1930 to 1933, when he received an MBA.
-At Harvard, his interest lay macroeconomic policies, specifically U.S. deficit and prosperity via stable prices.
+At Harvard, his interest lay in macroeconomic policies, specifically the U.S. deficit and prosperity via stable prices.

 Career

 Government service

 In December 1933, Eddy became assistant to the Economist and Vice President at the Federal Reserve Bank of New York.
 He worked as a research analyst for the Division of Research and Statistics at the U.S. Treasury (1934–1936).
-He returned to the Federal Reserve Bank of New York in 1936, where he worked in its Research Department until 1939, first Far Eastern affairs, later on domestic finance and business issues.
+He returned to the Federal Reserve Bank of New York in 1936, where he worked in its Research Department until 1939, first on Far Eastern affairs, later on domestic finance and business issues.
 After a brief time as a columnist and reporter for the Journal of Commerce in New York City, he returned to the Treasury (still in 1939) as a senior economic analyst in the Division of Monetary Research.

-During World War II, Eddy served as a lieutenant in the U.S. Navy.
-He remained in the Navy as a reservist.
+Eddy served as a lieutenant in the U.S. Navy during World War II and remained in the Navy as a reservist.

 Upon his return from the war, Eddy resumed work for the U.S. Treasury under (to be) accused communist Harry Dexter White, who was then director of the Division of Monetary Research.

-From 1948 to 1954 Eddy was Chief of Division for the Treasury's Gold and Silver Exchange Stabilization Fund.
+From 1948 to 1954, Eddy was Chief of Division for the Treasury's Gold and Silver Exchange Stabilization Fund.
 In 1948, Eddy traveled to Saudi Arabia, possibly to help establish the Saudi Arabian Monetary Agency.